How To Help A Constipated Puppy

-If your pup hasn't had a bowel movement in 24 hours, then chances are there's something wrong... he's most likely a constipated little puppy.
+If your pup hasn't had a bowel movement in 24 hours, then chances are there's something wrong... he's most likely a constipated puppy!

 The exception to this 'rule' is if you've literally only just brought Fido home.

-For the first day or so, a pup is often stressed and may behave in unusual ways - including peeing less than normal and even refusing to poop!
+This is because for the first day or so in a new home, a puppy is often stressed and may behave in unusual ways - including peeing less than normal and even refusing to poop!